yrmfernandez/cognodb-cloud-benchmark/README.md

 | 2-Hop Traversal | 270.54 | 119.91 | 207.26 | 305.01 | 129.11 |
 | 3-Hop Traversal | 937.43 | 502.12 | 516.91 | 2,362.40 | 165.59 |
 | Indexed Lookup | 312.66 | 124.86 | 243.95 | 292.57 | 145.62 |

+### Overall Ranking

+Based on average latency across the five workloads:

+1. **Neo4j** — fastest in 4 of 5 workloads.
+2. **FalkorDB** — fastest for 3-hop traversal and second-fastest in the other four workloads.
+3. **Memgraph** — generally middle-performing and substantially faster than CognoDB and ArangoDB for 3-hop traversal.
+4. **ArangoDB** — reasonable for shallow queries but extremely slow for 3-hop traversal.
+5. **CognoDB** — similar to ArangoDB on shallow workloads but slower than ArangoDB for 3-hop traversal.

 ### Results Analysis